Jannabie/Niche-Studio-Weirdo/docs/engines/hunex-(witch-on-the-holy-night).md

 2. The tool assembles all files back into a new `.hfa` archive.
 3. Replace the original `.hfa` in your game directory with the new file and test.

-> ⚠️ **Make sure all individual file repacks (CTD / CBG / MZP) are done before repacking the HFA.** Any file still in intermediate state will not be included correctly.

 ---

 ## Full Workflow Summary